Paddy's Markets: History

-In 1834, Governor of New South Wales General Richard Bourke moved the cattle, hay and grain markets to Campbell Street in the area now known as Haymarket.
-A "fringe" market had been set up to serve the traders & some moved to the new markets in order to keep the business that they had built up over the years.
+In 1834, NSW Governor General Richard Bourke moved the cattle, hay and grain markets to Campbell Street in the area now known as Haymarket.
+A "fringe" market was set up to serve the traders and some moved to the new markets in order to keep the business that they had built up over the years.
 Shortly after, the markets were allowed to stay open until 10:00pm on a Saturday night.
 Opposite the markets, a site that was a favourite with circuses resulted in a carnival atmosphere emerging, complete with sideshow attractions.

 The origin of the name is unknown, but is believed to have come from Liverpool, England.
 St Patrick's Bizarre in Banastre Street was Liverpool's original Paddy's Market.
 When the Glasgow market closed in 2009, it was reported that its name of Paddy's Market had been in use for almost 200 years.
 In the 1870s, a similar operation had been set up which was known as Paddy's Markets.
 A fruit market opened in the early 1890s on the former circus site and stallholders were asked to apply for space or leave the area.
 Stall holders were moved again in 1938 to the No. 6 building, which was near the former site.

 In the late 1960s, it was decided to move the markets away from Haymarket to a new site at Flemington, further west.
 As by this stage Paddy's Markets had become, as the Australian Labor Party opposition had put it, "a feature of Sydney life", It was decided to include a new Paddy's Markets in the new complex, which opened in 1975.
 Shortly after, with the construction of the Sydney Entertainment Centre, the No. 6 building in Haymarket was demolished with the markets moved into the No. 1 & No. 2 buildings.

 Paddy's Market was redeveloped as Market City, completed in 1997.
 After temporarily moving to Redfern to make way for the development works, Paddy's Market resumed trading at Market City in 1993.
 The Sydney Markets Authority, privatised in 1997 as Sydney Markets Limited, continues to operate both the Flemington and Haymarket markets.